Tropical trigonal curves: Introduction

-\begin{theo} Let $\Gamma$ be a $3$-edge connected metric graph with canonical loopless model $(G_{-},l_{-}).$ The following are equivalent. \begin{itemize} \item[A.] $|V(G_{-})|=2,3$ or there exists a non-degenerate harmonic morphism of degree $3$ from a tropical modification of $\Gamma$ to a metric tree. \item[B.]$\Gamma$ is divisorially trigonal. \end{itemize} \end{theo}
+\begin{theo} Let $\Gamma$ be a $3$-edge connected metric graph with canonical loopless model $(G_{-},l_{-})$.
+The following are equivalent. \begin{itemize} \item[A.] $|V(G_{-})|=2,3$ or there exists a non-degenerate harmonic morphism of degree $3$ from a tropical modification of $\Gamma$ to a metric tree. \item[B.] $\Gamma$ is divisorially trigonal. \end{itemize} \end{theo}

-In the special case of loopless $3$-edge connected metric graphs, the equivalence in Theorem \ref{th:main} is actually stronger as we show that $\Gamma$ itself admits a non-degenerate harmonic morphism of degree $3$ from $\Gamma$ to a tree (see Theorem \ref{th:Main_Theo}).
-In general, whenever $\Gamma$ has loops we might need to perform tropical modifications at $\Gamma$ by inserting trees at suitable vertices in order to guarantee the existence of the morphism: the case of $3-$edge connected graphs with loops is considered in Theorem \ref{th:Main_Theo_loops}.
+In the special case of loopless $3$-edge connected metric graphs (i.e. there is no loop in any model of the graph), the equivalence in Theorem~\ref{th:main} is actually stronger as we show that $\Gamma$ itself admits a non-degenerate harmonic morphism of degree $3$ from $\Gamma$ to a tree (see Theorem~\ref{th:Main_Theo}).
+In general, whenever $\Gamma$ has loops we might need to perform tropical modifications at $\Gamma$ by inserting trees at suitable vertices in order to guarantee the existence of the morphism: the case of $3-$edge connected graphs with loops is considered in Theorem~\ref{th:Main_Theo_loops}.

-The extension of Theorem \ref{th:main} for the case of graphs with smaller connectivity holds in many situations, but not in general.
-See for instance \cite[Example 5.13]{ABBR}, where the authors exhibit an example of a $2$-edge connected metric graph which is divisorially trigonal, which admits no non-degenerate harmonic morphism of degree $3$ to a tree, even if we allow tropical modifications.
-We are working on a generalization of Theorem \ref{th:main} for graphs with no assumptions on edge-connectivity.
-The general situation is trickier because the combinatorics of such graphs is clearly more complicated.
-For instance, some metric graphs may be hyperelliptic or contain hyperelliptic subgraphs.
-In these situations, a divisorially trigonal curve admits a non-degenerate harmonic morphism of degree $3$ to a tree only up to doing tropical modifications on the curve, which is prescribed by the (partial) hyperelliptic structure.
-Our results will appear in a follow-up to this paper.
+Even though the restriction to $3$-edge connected graphs is natural, one may ask if Theorem~\ref{th:main} holds if we remove this connectivity condition.
+The answer is no in general: see for instance~\cite[Example 5.13]{ABBR}, where the authors exhibit an example of a divisorially trigonal $2$-edge connected metric graph, which admits no non-degenerate harmonic morphism of degree $3$ to a tree, even if we allow tropical modifications.
+However, the theorem can be extended in many cases, even though the situation can be combinatorially much more complicated.
+For instance, some metric graphs may be hyperelliptic or contain hyperelliptic subgraphs which might be used to perform tropical modifications of the curves which admit a harmonic morphism of degree $3$ to a metric tree.
+We will give a generalization of Theorem~\ref{th:main} with no restriction on the edge connectivity of the graph in a follow-up to this paper.

-On the positive side, for any $d\in\mathbb Z_{>0}$ and any metric graph $\Gamma$ (with no assumptions on its edge-connectivity), the existence of a non-degenerate harmonic morphism of degree $d$ from $\Gamma$ (or a tropical modification of it) to a tree always determines a divisor on $\Gamma$ of degree $d$ and rank at least $1$, see Lemma \ref{lm:Lemma_preim}.
+On the positive side, for any $d\in\mathbb Z_{>0}$ and any metric graph $\Gamma$ (with no assumptions on its edge-connectivity), the existence of a non-degenerate harmonic morphism of degree $d$ from $\Gamma$ (or a tropical modification of it) to a tree always determines a divisor on $\Gamma$ of degree $d$ and rank at least $1$, see Lemma~\ref{lm:Lemma_preim}.